jordanasevigny/ca-invert-shifts/README.md

   * Output: a formatted printout of all the order/class/phylum names to add to the Web of Science search terms.
 * ‘ca-invert-shits/scripts/collating_WOS.R’
   * Input: WOS_search29 folder,
-  * Output: "ca-invert-shits/processed_data/combined_search29.xlsx",
+  * Output: 'ca-invert-shits/processed_data/combined_search29.xlsx',
   * Method: This script pulls all the web of science results into one dataframe (each page of results had to be downloaded separately), deduplicates, and adds R-generated DOIs.
+* 'ca-invert-shits/scripts/hist_lat_supp_table.R'
+  * Input: 'processed_data/historical_distributions_clean.csv'
+  * Output: 'figures/hist_lat_supp_table.png'